 You, too, can become an advocate.
-But you might be asking, “How?” or intimidated by what that might entail.
+But you might be asking, “How?”
 First, I would check out websites such as ADA or JDRF and see what types of programs you can join and what would be the best “fit” for you.
 For example, if you are a healthcare professional, you may want to investigate advocacy groups that work in healthcare reform, etc. Whether you want to work to continue the Special Diabetes Program (SDP), a national program working on research and other projects to help treat and one day cure diabetes, or the Medicare Diabetes Prevention Act to improve the health of seniors, you can find a program that may fit your needs and interests.

-But advocacy can also be as simple as supporting your friends and family.
+Advocacy can also be as simple as supporting your friends and family.
 The great thing about advocacy is the ability to see that you can make a difference.
 There is a lot of work to be done, there are programs and funding that need to be protected and continued, and new and better programs yet to come.